Many homes become uncomfortable because dry air in the winter causes itchy skin, irritated sinus passages, and other health problems.

 First, take the sponge and soak it in water.
 Squeeze the sponge to remove any excess water.
 Take a plastic bag and cover the sponge.
 Puncture the plastic bag with a series of small holes and place it in the room you desire to increase the humidity.
 Depending on the size of the room, you will require more than one sponge to reach the desired humidity.

-A second approach to use a sponge as a DIY humidifier involves a fan and a pan.
+A second approach to using a sponge as a DIY humidifier involves a fan and a pan.
 First, cut the sponge into several pieces that fit into the pan.
-Add hot water in the pan till it’s half full.
+Add hot water to the pan till it’s half full.
 Immerse the pieces of sponge into the pan and let them soak for a few minutes.
 Take the pan with the pieces of sponge and place it in front of your fan.
-Tilt the pan by 15-45 degrees so that the fan blows over the pan.
+Tilt the pan by 15-45 degrees, so the fan blows over the pan.
 This should help humidify the room.

 10. Use a Spray Bottle

 A spray bottle like the ones for plants, pets, or cleaning products can also work to improve the humidity.
-Simply fill the bottle with either cold or warm water and spray into the air now and then.
+Fill the bottle with either cold or warm water and spray it into the air now and then.

-The finer the mist from the spraying bottle, the better and effective it will work.
-However, you should be careful not to spray more water than what can evaporate quickly, or you might damage your furniture, beddings or carpet.
+The finer the mist from the spraying bottle, the better and more effective it will work.
+However, it would help if you were careful not to spray more water than what can evaporate quickly, or you might damage your furniture, bedding, or carpet.

 11. Dampen Your Curtains

 Spraying your curtains is another great way to add moisture to your home.
 Take a spraying bottle and dampen the curtains.
-If a spraying bottle is not available, you can use your hand and sprinkle water evenly on the curtain.
+If a spraying bottle is unavailable, you can use your hand and sprinkle water evenly on the curtain.
 For this to work, the curtains have to be exposed to sunlight.
 This will help evaporate the water into the room.
-To speed up things, you can open the windows and let the air blow through the curtains.
+You can open the windows and let the air blow through the curtains to speed up things.

 12. Vent Your Electric Clothes Dryer Inside

-If you have an electric dryer, you can use it to your benefit in your home during some times of the year like winter when the air is dry, and the weather is cold.
+If you have an electric dryer, you can use it in your home during some times of the year, like winter, when the air is dry, and the weather is cold.
 Dryers use a lot of energy.
-They suck the air in your home, warm it up and blow the hot air to your clothes.
-Through this process, the hot air, along with the moisture from your clothes, goes out through the vent pipe.
-When you vent the dryer outside, all the heat and moisture is lost.
+They suck the air in your home, warm it up and blow the hot air into your clothes.
+Through this process, the hot air and moisture from your clothes go out through the vent pipe.
+All the heat and moisture are lost when you vent the dryer outside.
 However, you can do something about this – vent the dryer into your home.

-The moisture will prevent excessive dryness in the house, and you can also save a lot of energy and money on heating.
-To keep lint from going into your home, add a metallic filter over the end of the pipe to catch the lint.
+The moisture will prevent excessive dryness in the house, and you can save a lot of energy and money on heating.
+To keep lint from entering your home, add a metallic filter over the end of the pipe to catch the lint.
 If you use a gas dryer, do not consider this option.
 This is because the exhaust vent also works as the combustion vent.
-This will add products of combustion, such as carbon monoxide gas in your home.
+This will add combustion products, such as carbon monoxide gas, to your home.

 13. Leave The Bathroom Door Open While Taking a Shower

-If you enjoy taking hot showers, then you can take advantage of this situation and add moisture to your home by leaving the bathroom door open.
+If you enjoy hot showers, you can take advantage of this situation and add moisture to your home by leaving the bathroom door open.
 Leaving the door open when taking a shower helps steam escape.
 This helps in improving the humidity in the surrounding areas.
 However, this option might have limitations.
-If you live alone or with people who respect your privacy, this might work.
+This might work if you live alone or with people who respect your privacy.
 However, in other cases leaving the bathroom open might not be an option.

 14. Leave Water in The Bath Tub

-After taking a shower, instead of immediately draining the water, you can leave it for up to one hour.
-As the water cools down, it will also slowly evaporate, which will humidify the bathroom and adjacent rooms.
+After taking a shower, you can leave it for up to one hour instead of immediately draining the water.
+As the water cools down, it will slowly evaporate, humidifying the bathroom and adjacent rooms.
 However, also remember to keep the bathroom door open.